 You’ll likely be asked to recount your experience on the day of your accident.
 Information about where you were heading, what the road conditions were like, and what led to the collision will all be important when answering this kind of question.
 Give an honest, accurate and direct description of the incident and don’t be afraid to say “I don’t know” if you really don’t know the answer to a question.

 A discussion of how exactly your injury occurred will also likely be part of the deposition.
 You can describe the injury you sustained and detail the exact moment the injury occurred.
 In some cases, you might have been unconscious when you were injured.
 That’s okay.
 Explaining what happened to the best of your ability is all the attorney is looking for.

-3. What kind of treatment did you receive?
+5. What kind of medical treatment did you receive?

 The discussion of your injuries continues with questions about treatment.
 Outline the steps you took to get examined, to have tests and X-RAYs performed, and to care for the injury as it healed.
 Everything from your initial interactions with EMS at the scene of the accident, the surgeries and procedures you endured, all the way through the physical therapy you continue to receive should be included in your answer to this question.

 The final stage of questioning often revolves around the impact the accident and resulting injuries had on a plaintiff’s life.
 Before answering such questions, consider all the ways your life has changed since your accident.
 Think about things you’re no longer able to do and about the tasks you can do only with great difficulty.

 6. How has the injury impacted your life?

 It’s easy to think of the physical ways your injury might have changed your life.
 Perhaps you can no longer perform your duties as a waitress because of your broken leg, or maybe you can’t coach your son’s baseball team because of your whiplash.
 Be aware that proof of these changes may be required in some cases, so it’s best to be honest about the way your injury has impacted your life

 7. How much have you incurred in medical bills thus far?